With Arkham Asylum and Arkham City, Rocksteady Studios set the standard for Batman games.

 Fancy a bit of Arkham Knight multiplayer action?
 Well forget it.
 There will be no multiplayer in this game.
 As game director Sefton Hill told GameInformer: “We don’t have the time to do multiplayer.
 We want to focus on making the best single-player experience we can.
 We don’t feel that it needs a multiplayer element.”

-Keep checking back to this preview for more details as soon as we have them, and look out for a full review in October.
+Watch the clip above for a stunning glimpse at the game in action, and keep checking back to this preview for more details as soon as we have them.
+Look out for a full review when the game launches sometime in 2015.

 READ MORE: First play: Child Of Light